axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 1. Removed the ``views`` field in SubMenuItem.java.
 Adapt it if you overrode the ``LoadSubMenuItems`` callable process

+2. Ivy core enhanced the Ivy URI, so Portal needs to make a migration.
+Please deploy :download:`PortalUrlMigration.iar <documents/PortalUrlMigration.iar>` project to any Ivy Application then run ``migratePortalUrl.ivp`` once and wait until it is redirected to another page without error (E.g: Homepage).
+It is recommended to remove it after the migration

 Migrate 8.0.1 to 8.0.2
 ----------------------